Bombardier CR4000

-The Bombardier CR4000 is a 76% low floor model of the Bombardier Flexity Swift series of tram operated by Tramlink in London.
-They are based on and very similar in appearance to the K4000 built for use on the low-platform routes of the Cologne Stadtbahn network.
+The Bombardier CR4000 is a 76% low floor model of the Bombardier Flexity Swift trams operated by Tramlink in London.
+They are based on and very similar in appearance to the K4000 used on the low-platform routes of the Cologne Stadtbahn network.
 Built between 1998 and 2000, the trams entered service in the spring of 2000.

 History

 24 trams were ordered from Bombardier Transportation and built at its factory in Vienna, Austria between 1998 and 2000.
 The first tram, 2530, was delivered to Therapia Lane depot on 13 September 1998, with testing beginning soon afterwards.
 Although service was due to begin in November 1999, delays in the construction of the line meant that the first tram entered passenger service on 10 May 2000.

 The trams are numbered 2530 through to 2553, following on from the highest numbered tram in the original London Transport numbering system, 2529, which was scrapped in 1952.
 All entered service in a red and white livery except for 2550, which was painted in FirstGroup livery.